OXID-eSales/paypal-checkout-documentation/configuration.rst

    A dialog box for logging in to PayPal appears.
 #.
 Log in with your existing PayPal merchant account.
 If you don't have a live login yet, create a new PayPal merchant account.
 #.
 Save your settings.
 #.
-If you use :productname:`PayPal` or :productname:`PayPal Plus`, follow the recommendations under :ref:`configuration:Administering PayPal or PayPal Plus orders`.
+If you use :productname:`PayPal` or :productname:`PayPal Plus`, follow the recommendations under :ref:`configuration:Administering existing PayPal or PayPal Plus orders`.

 |result|

-The PayPal API credentials will be inserted.
+The PayPal API credentials are inserted.

 The :productname:`PayPal Checkout` module is active and ready for orders from your customers.